X. One Must Fellowship Clearly on the Truths Concerning How to Know God

 from “Concerning the Bible (4)” in The Word Appears in the Flesh

 And what of people today?
 Christ has come to release the truth, yet they would rather expel Him from among man in order to gain entry into heaven and receive grace.
-They would rather completely deny the coming of the truth in order to safeguard the interests of the Bible, and would rather nail the Christ returning to flesh to the cross again in order to ensure the everlasting existence of the Bible. … Man searches for compatibility with words, with the Bible, yet not a single person comes before Me to seek the way of compatibility with the truth.
+They would rather completely deny the coming of the truth in order to safeguard the interests of the Bible, and would rather nail the Christ returned to flesh to the cross again in order to ensure the everlasting existence of the Bible.
+How can man receive My salvation, when his heart is so malicious, and his nature so antagonistic toward Me?
+I live among man, yet man does not know of My existence.
+When I shine My light upon man, he still remains ignorant of My existence.
+When I unleash My wrath upon man, he denies My existence with even greater vigor.
+Man searches for compatibility with words, with the Bible, yet not a single person comes before Me to seek the way of compatibility with the truth.
 Man looks up to Me in heaven, and devotes particular concern to My existence in heaven, yet no one cares about Me in the flesh, for I who live among man am simply too insignificant.
 Those who only seek compatibility with the words of the Bible, and who only seek compatibility with a vague God, are a wretched sight to Me.
 That is because what they worship are dead words, and a God that is capable of giving them untold treasures.
 What they worship is a God that lays himself at the mercy of man, and which doesn’t exist.
 What, then, can such people gain from Me?
 Man is simply too lowly for words.
 Those who are against Me, who make limitless demands of Me, who have no love of the truth, who are rebellious toward Me—how could they be compatible with Me?

 from “You Should Seek the Way of Compatibility With Christ” in The Word Appears in the Flesh